 The key here is to not focus on link building as a strategy to build your search traffic, although it will help your SEO.
 Instead, use your linking strategy to build traffic from referral sources across the web.

 By doing this, good search engine traffic will be a natural result of this process.
-Let us know in the comments below what your thoughts are about the changes to good linking strategy.
+Let us know in the comments below what your thoughts are about the changes to a good linking strategy.
 How do you properly get links to your business?

 If you are worried about the link quality to your site, let us help!
 We can check your website for bad links and recommend a strategy to develop good ones too.
+Contact our SEO agency today.